 Every athlete responds differently to training stress.
 Effective periodization accounts for:

-The best programs adjust based on feedback and performance.
+The best programs adjust based on your feedback and your performance.

 Signs Periodization Is Working